Specifying Component Properties

 You need a basic understanding of how components are rendered to be able to set layer properties.
 Rendering is described in Qt Quick Scene Graph Default Renderer.

 Components are normally rendered directly into the window they belong to.
-However, by selecting the Enabled check box in the Layer group, you can delegate the component and its entire subtree into an offscreen surface.
+However, by selecting the Enabled check box in the Layer section, you can delegate the component and its entire subtree into an offscreen surface.
 Only the offscreen surface, a texture, will then be drawn into the window.
 For more information, see Item Layers.

 When layering is enabled, you can use the component directly as a texture, in combination with the component you select in the Effect field.
 Typically, this component should be a shader effect with a source texture specified.
-You can use the effects in Library > Components > Qt Quick Studio Effects that are based on the components in the Qt Graphical Effects module.
+You can use the effects in Components > Qt Quick Studio Effects that are based on the components in the Qt Graphical Effects module.

 To enable the component to pass the layer's offscreen surface to the effect correctly, the Sampler name field is set to the source property of the texture.